Broadwell, Illinois - 66 Farm Town

 The Pig-Hip Restaurant was a popular stop for

-the road's heydays.
+during the road's heydays.
 Unfortunately it

 burned to the ground